CTYAODN

 Targeted Therapy

-Targeted therapies are types of cancer treatments that use drugs to attack specific abnormalities in cancer cells that help them grow and survive.
-These are also known as precision medicine, as they are designed to be a more personalised treatment for a specific type of cancer.
-Types of targeted therapies include monoclonal antibodies and PARP inhibitors.
-They can be used alone or in combination with other treatments like chemotherapy.
+Targeted therapies are types of cancer treatments that utilize drugs to attack specific abnormalities in cancer cells, which aid in their growth and survival.
+Often referred to as precision medicine, these therapies are designed to provide a more personalized approach for treating specific types of cancer.
+Examples of targeted therapies include monoclonal antibodies and PARP inhibitors.
+They can be employed alone or in combination with other treatments, such as chemotherapy or adjuvant therapy, and may also complement immunotherapy for enhanced effectiveness.

 Toxicity

-This refers to the potential of a drug to cause harm to a patient.
+This refers to the potential of a drug to cause harm to a patient, which is an important consideration in treatments such as chemotherapy, immunotherapy, and even in the use of adjuvant therapy.

 Transition in healthcare